kunal-Radhika/vsdDevBoard_v0/README.md

 The data is transferred from these two data lines using NRZI encoding.

 ![2](https://user-images.githubusercontent.com/74853558/99904990-128ffa00-2cf4-11eb-8bde-f9693f8e3624.jpg)

-# Data flow from USB port to FT2232H
+# Data transfer from USB port to FT2232H
 According to USB communication protocol, data is sent through packets.
 It consists of 3 common packets.

 ![3](https://user-images.githubusercontent.com/74853558/99904992-13c12700-2cf4-11eb-96e3-813c6a7b75de.jpg)